railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

-Management of production
+Management of Production
 ========================

-Production Orders describe the operations that need to be carried out and the raw materials usage for each stage of production, You use specifications (bills of materials) to work out the raw material requirements and the manufacturing orders needed for the finished products.
+Production Orders describe the operations that need to be carried out and the raw materials usage for each stage of production.
+You use specifications (bills of materials) to work out the raw material requirements and the manufacturing orders needed for the finished products.